SDK and config editions

 targets: typescript: # Language-specific edition edition: typescript.2025-10-10 # ...When no edition property is present, the oldest available edition will be used.
 This applies to both the top-level edition property and the edition properties inside language targets.
 Also note that the top-level edition doesn’t cascade down into language targets.
 If you have a top-level edition set but a language target doesn’t have an edition property, for example, that language will use the oldest edition, not the one set at the top-level.

 The top-level and language-specific editions in your config don’t need to match, and language-specific editions also don’t have to match each other.
-This gives you the flexibility to incrementally adopt new editions one language at a time without introducting breaking changes across multiple targets at once.
+This gives you the flexibility to incrementally adopt new editions one language at a time without introducing breaking changes across multiple targets at once.
 Note that we may release language-specific editions without a corresponding top-level edition, making it impossible to have the same top-level and language-specific versions.

 Below are all available editions and what was changed.